3 Ways to Reduce Freight & Small Parcel Spending

-Do you ever really know that you’ve got the best rates you possibly can when you negotiate a freight or small parcel agreement?
+Do you ever really know that you’re not spending too much when you negotiate a freight or small parcel agreement?
 When you come out of a rate negotiation, there’s often that niggling feeling that you have left some money on the table.
 Carriers do a good job of keeping shippers off balance with details and extras that make it near impossible to know if you’ve negotiated the best possible agreement.

 However, knowledge is power, and the better armed you are with knowledge when you go into a negotiation, the better will be the agreement you walk out with.
 Like any smart business person, carriers take advantage of shippers’ confusion, so here are two ways you can close the information gap for your next rate negotiation, plus a strategy for using your rate agreement to keep your freight or small parcel costs down.